-Julia A. D. Adams (c.1831-1905) was born in New York and died in Palos Park, Illinois.
-She was a homeopathic physician who graduated from the Cleveland Homeopathic Medical College, Cleveland, Ohio, in 1871.
-In 1879, along with her husband, Joseph A. Adams, she purchased the Cottonwood Hot Springs resort near Buena Vista, Colorado.
-They operated this sanitarium until the mid-1880s when the Adams' moved to Oakland, California, and became interested in metaphysical healing.
-In 1886, Julia A. D. Adams studied with Mary Baker Eddy, completing both Primary and Normal classes in the same year.
-Afterwards she chartered the Oakland Christian Science Institute and was listed in the directory of The Christian Science Journal until 1889.
-At that point she left Oakland and moved to Illinois where she appears to have resumed her career as a homeopathic physician.
+P00270 Julia A. D. Adams (c.1831-1905) was born in New York and died in Palos Park, Illinois.
+She was a medical doctor who graduated from the Cleveland Homeopathic Medical College in Cleveland, Ohio, in 1871.
+She worked as a homeopathic physician and was a member of the American Institute of Homeopathy.
+After a marriage to William P. Dunning (1830-1866), she married Joseph A. Adams, a Congregational minister who had also been previously married, in Lorain, Ohio, in June 1875.
+In 1879, the Adams' purchased the Cottonwood Hot Springs resort near Buena Vista, Colorado.
+They operated this sanitarium until the mid-1880s when they moved to Oakland, California, and became interested in metaphysical healing.
+In 1886, Adams studied with Mary Baker Eddy, completing her Primary (August) and Normal (October) classes.
+She became a member of the Christian Scientist Association on October 6, 1886.
+Adams was a member of the National Christian Scientist Association and was elected President of the Students' Christian Scientist Association No. 23, Oakland, California, in the late 1880s.
+She helped charter the Oakland Christian Science Institute and was listed in the directory of

 See more letters.